Nagios Core is the monitoring and alerting engine that serves as the primary application around which hundreds of Nagios projects are built.

 Core serves as the basic event scheduler, event processor, and alert manager for elements that are monitored.
-It features several APIs that are used to extend its capabilities to perform additional tasks, is implemented as a daemon written in C for performance reasons, & is designed to run natively on Linux/*nix systems.
+It features several APIs that are used to extend its capabilities to perform additional tasks, is implemented as a daemon written in C for performance reasons, and is designed to run natively on Linux/*nix systems.

-Nagios Core has been designed with a focused, extensible architecture that is designed for flexibility and scalability.
-It provides several APIs to allow its feature-set to be easily extended through additional add-ons.
+Core has been designed with a focused, extensible architecture that is designed for flexibility and scalability.
+It provides several APIs to allow its feature set to be easily extended through additional add-ons.

-Performing checks, sending notifications, processing performance data, and many other tasks are generally out-of-scope for Nagios Core and are handled by other Nagios projects.
+Performing checks, sending notifications, processing performance data, and many other tasks are generally out-of-scope for Core and are handled by other Nagios projects.

 Core has historically and still does ship with a default CGI interface.
-The CGIs provide Nagios users with the basic functionality required to view and manage elements that are monitored by Nagios Core.
-The CGIs have become the standard Nagios Core interface and are often used as an API by many Nagios extensions.
+The CGIs provide Nagios users with the basic functionality required to view and manage elements that are monitored by Core.
+The CGIs have become the standard Core interface and are often used as an API by many Nagios extensions.

-There is a rich variety of addons that provide additional features that are out-of-scope for Nagios Core itself, including configuration frontends, performance graphing, auto-discovery, and distributed monitoring, among others.
+There is a rich variety of add-ons that provide additional features that are out-of-scope for Core itself, including configuration frontends, performance graphing, auto-discovery, and distributed monitoring, among others.

 These features are implemented in different Nagios projects, which are developed independently and can be found at Nagios Exchange.